-What is the first thing that comes to your mind when you hear the word ‘ Hipster’?
-Mismatched clothes, unkempt hair, beard, and grunge look.
+“Hipster fashion”, What is the first thing that comes to your mind when you hear this word?
+It is Mismatched clothes, unkempt hair, beard, and grunge look.
 Basically nothing ordinary, right?

 Well, hipsters are typically a subculture of men/women who value independent thinking.
 Hipsters are intelligent, witty people, who appreciate art and indie rock, and believe in progressive politics & counter-culture.
-The evolution of the hipster wasn’t an overnight process.
+The evolution of the hipsters was not an overnight process.
 It would surprise you to know that the term hipster first appeared decades ago and gradually developed over the years to be what it is now!

 WHERE DID THE WORD HIPSTER COME FROM?

-The young hipster people enjoyed their life with music, lived an upper lifestyle than the rest of them, and got involved in the use of cannabis and other drugs.
+The young hipster people enjoyed their life with music, lived an upper lifestyle as compared to the rest of the hipsters, they even got involved in the use of cannabis and other drugs.
 They also embraced a relaxed attitude towards life with sarcastic humor and indifferent behavior.

 THE EVOLUTION OF THE HIPSTER FASHION:

 In fashion, the reason behind why one dresses has frequently defied logic.
-Sometimes, they come from bizarre ideas, and sometimes, from way long back in the times.
+Sometimes, they come up with bizarre ideas, and sometimes, they come up with something that belong to any culture way long back in times.

 Breeches were a standard everyday attire for European and American men in the 16th and 18th centuries.
 The length varied, but they went unseen due to the long length of the waistcoats.
-Colonial Williamsburg explained that the breaches became tighter to reveal the shape of the leg.
-These were worn among all levels of the society, especially to impress others.
+The Colonial Williamsburg explained that the breeches became tighter to reveal the shape of the leg.
+These were worn among all levels of the society, especially to impress females or fellow people.

-Now breaches have vanished.
+Now breeches have vanished.
 However, man shorts have arrived!
-It is comparatively easy to wear and is comfortable too.
+It is comparatively easy to wear and is damn comfortable too.

 From Carry Underwood at the Music Awards (2015) and Diane Kruger at the German Film Awards to Mandy Moore at the Golden Globe Awards (2017), Chrissy Tiagen at the Grammys, and Rihanna at the Dior Spring 2016 runway show, women in capes have been making bold statements.

-Swirly, magical, flowy outerwears that could take away anyone’s breath!
+Swirly, magical, flowery outer wears that could take away anyone’s breath!
 These were primarily for women, which according to Williamsburg, was a protective outer clothing fastened at the center front than that of a cloak.
 Cloaks, on the other hand, were longer, exaggerated capes which were worn both by men and women .
 Capes boast a romantic look.
-The dashing silhouette has its very own charm.
+The dashing silhouette had and still has its very own charm.